 If connectivity were boosted with self-driving vehicles for a 25-30% increase in productivity for all mega-regions, this would be an additional 8-10 trillion global increase.

-The future of solar energy and batteries could reach 50% by 2030
+The future of solar and battery energy could reach 50% by 2030

-A massive spending on infrastructure could increase solar, wind and battery storage to 40-50% of the total energy of many states by 2031.
+A massive spending on infrastructure could increase solar, wind and battery storage to 40-50% of many states' total energy by 2031.

 And on the rest of energy technologies, it goes without saying that those based on renewables are the real revolution for the planet.